Who Is Heather Locklear?

 Born on September 25, 1961, in Los Angeles, California, actress Heather Locklear made her introduction to TV with CHiPs in 1980.
 She landed her big break with a role on Dynasty in 1981 and also soon began starring on T.J.
 Hooker.
 In 1993, Locklear joined the cast of Melrose Place, and later in the decade she starred on the sitcom Spin City.
-In 2009, she appeared on a new version of Melrose Place.
+She returned to television for a new version of Melrose Place in 2009, though the show lasted only one season.
+In recent years, the actress has become known for troubles with the law.

 Born on September 25, 1961 in Los Angeles, California, Heather Locklear was raised in the Los Angeles suburb of Thousand Oaks.
 Her father worked as a director in the registrar's office at the University of California, Los Angeles, and her mother worked as an administrative assistant for the Walt Disney Company in the early 1990s.